tobya/caddyserver.com/content/docs/tls.md

 *   **cert** and **key** are the same as above.
 *   **min** and **max** are the minimum and maximum protocol versions to support, respectively.
 See below for valid values.
 If min and max are the same, it need only be specified once.
 *   **ciphers...** is a list of space-separated ciphers that will be supported.
 If you list any, only the ones you specify will be allowed.
 See below for valid values.
 *   **clientcas...** is a list of space-separated client root CAs used for verification during TLS client authentication.
 If used, clients will be asked to present their certificate by their browser, which will be verified against this list of client certificate authorities.
 A client will not be allowed to connect if their certificate was not signed by one of these root CAs.
+Note that this setting applies to the entire listener, not just a single site.
 You may modify the strictness of client authentication using one of the keywords before the list of client CAs:
     *   **request** merely asks a client to provide a certificate, but will not fail if none is given or if an invalid one is presented.
     *   **require** requires a client certificate, but will not verify it.
     *   **verify_if_given** will not fail if none is presented, but reject all that do not pass verification.